mrhedstrom/ha-tibber-pulse-mqtt/README.md

 If you would like to send the messages to Tibber cloud continue reading next chapter.

 If you are happy with only local mqtt follow these simple steps.<br>
 After resetting tibber pulse by holding the side button for 5 seconds tibber will start a WiFi Access Point.
 Connect to it with the password printed on the back of the pulse meter.
-Navigate to 10.133.70.1 and setup tibber pulse to connect to your local mqtt broker.
+Navigate to http://10.133.70.1 and setup tibber pulse to connect to your local mqtt broker.
 If you are using HA built-in Mosquitto, it is reccomended to first create a HA user for the Pulse device.

 ## Configure MQTT Bridge (Pulse → AWS via local Mosquitto)
 To keep Tibber app functionality and Tibber integrations for load balancing car chargers etc. and support firmware updates, it is recommended to forward mesages both to and from Tibber cloud (AWS iot).
-We **recommend** the documented method by **MSkjel/LocalPulse2Tibber**.
+We **recommend** the documented method by **MSkjel/LocalPulse2Tibber** to extract the pulse certificates and setting up a mqtt bridge from local mqtt to Tibber cloud.
 Credit and reference: https://github.com/MSkjel/LocalPulse2Tibber

+Extract your tibber pulse device certificates (CA.ca, Cert.crt, Priv.key) and save as files in:<br>
+/share/mosquitto/tibber_cert<br>
 Example `bridge.conf` for two way mqtt bridge:

 ```conf